arbertrary/decker-time-capsule/test/decks/quiz-deck.md

 Or to style individual questions, add `{.plain}`

-# Mutliple Choice 1 - Fancy
+# Multiple Choice 1 - Fancy

 ## {.quiz-mc}

 All choices get an optional comment to be potentially shown with the result.

 - [X] a
     - So ist das.
-    - test
+    - A second tooltip.
 - [ ] b
     - So nicht.
     - Tooltip2
 - [ ] c
     - So auch nicht

-# Mutliple Choice 2 - Plain
+# Multiple Choice 2 - Plain

 ## {.quiz-mc .plain}